 – Thomas A. Edison

-It’s important to set goals for yourself.
+The second tip on self discipline is to set goals for yourself.
 If you’re trying to improve your self-discipline, it helps to set goals that are SMART.
-The acronym SMART is used to describe goals that are specific, measurable, attainable, relevant and time-based.
+The acronym SMART is used to describe goals that are specific, measurable, attainable, relevant, and time-based.

 Instead of the vague goal to “be more disciplined,” you might create the goal “Set aside an hour a day over the next three months to tackle projects I’ve been procrastinating on.”
 You could even make it more specific by listing which projects, in particular, need your attention.

-When you set goals, you give yourself an extra boost of motivation to get things done.
+When you set goals, you give yourself an extra boost of motivation to complete all your tasks.
 If you want to motivate yourself, even more, share your goals with someone who will hold you accountable.
 When you have accountability, you’re more likely to meet your goals on time.

 “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”